Toyota Territory Off-Roaders Association (TTORA)

 Later, I towed my 88 over to his shop, then the next day I went down to pickup the new engine.

 In addition to the long block we needed other parts for this job.
-Fortunately the owner/operator of ToyCrawlers is a Toyota Technician for a local Toyota Dealership, and I was able to take advantage of his discount.
+Fortunately at the time the owner/operator of ToyCrawlers was a Toyota Technician for a local Toyota Dealership, and I was able to take advantage of his discount.

 He and I spent an entire weekend, before Thanksgiving 2010, pulling out the old engine and putting in the new one.